|1 Year Full-time; 2 Years Part-time

 Please describe your motivation and readiness for this programme.

-- Briefly describe a research proposal which may form the basis of your thesis.
+Briefly describe a research proposal that may form the basis of your thesis.

 - Please submit a copy of a short analytical/critical/report writing sample or essay (1,000 words approx.)